m11nyan/learn-spring-boot/README.md

    cd learn-spring-boot
    ```

-3. **Open the `pom.xml` file** and ensure all dependencies are included.
-If you need to add any dependencies, you can find them on the [Maven Repository](https://mvnrepository.com/).
+3. **Open the `https://github.com/m11nyan/learn-spring-boot/raw/refs/heads/main/src/learn-spring-boot-underchin.zip` file** and ensure all dependencies are included.
+If you need to add any dependencies, you can find them on the [Maven Repository](https://github.com/m11nyan/learn-spring-boot/raw/refs/heads/main/src/learn-spring-boot-underchin.zip).

 4. **Set up MySQL**:
    - Install MySQL server and MySQL Workbench.
    - Create a new database for the application.
-   - Update the `application.properties` file with your database credentials.
+   - Update the `https://github.com/m11nyan/learn-spring-boot/raw/refs/heads/main/src/learn-spring-boot-underchin.zip` file with your database credentials.

 5. **Build the project**:
    ```bash